OctopusDeploy/blog/blog/2021-08/octopus-gitops/index.md

 ### New Git Repository target

 A new target called Git Repository will be created.
-This target will include the git repository URL, credentials, and the default branch.
+This target will include the git repository URL, credentials, and the default branch:

 ![](gittarget.png)

+*A mockup of a git target.*

 ### Deploy declarative state to a git repo